awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

       "members":{
         "Message":{"shape":"String"}
       },
-      "documentation":"&lt;p>This exception is thrown when the IAM principal referred to by the request credentials does not have appropriate permissions.&lt;/p>", "exception":true
+      "documentation":"<p>This exception is thrown when the IAM principal referred to by the request credentials does not have appropriate permissions.</p>", "exception":true
     }
   },
-  "documentation":"&lt;fullname>AWS Marketplace Image Build Service&lt;/fullname> &lt;p>AWS Marketplace customers can use this API to build new images and to retrieve information about all of their builds.&lt;/p>"
+  "documentation":"<fullname>AWS Marketplace Image Build Service</fullname> <p>AWS Marketplace customers can use this API to build new images and to retrieve information about all of their builds.</p>"
-}
+}]]>
 ```

  **Command**